 Inventory levels for the last 3 years for houses for sale in San Jose:

-This chart shows the total inventory since around the start of 2018.
+This chart shows the total inventory over the last 3 years.
 For a while, just around the end of 2016 was the peak of inventory, but that was beaten just in the second half of 2019.
 After plummeting through winter, 2020 hit it’s highest inventory earlier than usual and began it’s seasonal decline ahead of normal, falling to winter lows we haven’t seen since 2018.
-We’re still seeing those extreme lows and inventory isn’t growing as quickly in spring 2021 as it has in past years.
+We’re still seeing those extreme lows in 2021 and inventory hasn’t grown as quickly as it has in past years, staying unseasonably low all spring.
+Summer of 2021 finally saw growth again, but it’s remained well behind previous years and topped-out by September.

 Altos Research charts for the condominium and townhouse realty market in San Jose – automatically updated each week